ZouZixuan666/FIT1056-Sem2-2025/README.md

 [Q/q]	         Quit the program

-(For more deatails, please go to the inter code comments)
+(There are totally 17 methods providing functionalities of this program, the functions of them are commented.
+For more deatails, please go to the inter code comments)

 ## Warning ##
 1. Admin Authentication (Option 4,5,6,7,8)